AsmaaIR/java-topics/README.md

 Programmers used other data structures or manual techniques to store multiple elements.</br>
 EX: used complex technique like pointers to link data items together, which was difficult and error-prone.</br>

--Most common approach using separate variables: Programmers would declare individual variables for each element they wanted to store.</br>
+ - Most common approach using separate variables: Programmers would declare individual variables for each element they wanted to store.</br>

  For example, if they wanted to store five integers, they would create five variables like this:</br>

 ```
       int num1 = 10;
       int num2 = 20;
       int num3 = 30;
       int num4 = 40;
       int num5 = 50;
 ```
 This method becomes cumbersome, impractical and error-prone when dealing with a large number of elements.</br>

-### Arrays:
+## Arrays:
 * An array is a container object that holds a fixed number of values of a single type.
 * The length of an array is established when the array is created.
 * After creation, its length is fixed.